Last updated: 2 August 2023

 What clauses should my Coaching Services Agreement include?

-Your Coaching Services Agreement should include, at minimum, clauses that cover:
+Your Coaching Services Agreement should include, at minimum, clauses that cover the following:

 - Detailed description of the coaching services you are providing